pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 Go to after "Person"

-#|en| We start refactoring by creating a new <code>BloodGroup</code> class, which will be responsible for blood types.
+#|en| We start refactoring by creating a new `BloodGroup` class, which will be responsible for blood types.

 Type: